khodgins/BioinformaticsWorkshopMonash2021/index.md

 Modified work (c) 2020 Kathryn Hodgins, Julia Kreiner, Tom Booker

-Modified work (c) 2021 Kathryn Hodgins
+Modified work (c) 2021 Kathryn Hodgins, Paul Battlay

 This program is distributed under the MIT (X11) License, which should be distributed with the package.
 If not, it can be found here: http://www.opensource.org/licenses/mit-license.php